microsoft/CameraTraps/megadetector.md

 We provide three ways to apply this model to new images:

-- To "test drive" this model on small sets of images and get super-satisfying visual output, we provide [run_tf_detector.py](https://github.com/Microsoft/CameraTraps/blob/master/detection/run_tf_detector.py), an example script for invoking this detector on new images.
+- To &ldquo;test drive&rdquo; this model on small sets of images and get super-satisfying visual output, we provide [run_tf_detector.py](https://github.com/Microsoft/CameraTraps/blob/master/detection/run_tf_detector.py), an example script for invoking this detector on new images.
 This script doesn't depend on anything else in our repo, so you can download it and give it a try.
 [Let us know](mailto:cameratraps@microsoft.com) how it works on your images!
 - To apply this model to larger image sets on a single machine, we recommend a slightly different script, [run_tf_detector_batch](https://github.com/Microsoft/CameraTraps/blob/master/detection/run_tf_detector_batch.py).
 This outputs data in the same format as our [batch processing API](https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing), so you can leverage all of our post-processing tools.
 - Speaking of which, when we process loads of images from collaborators, we use our [batch processing API](https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing), which we can make available externally on request.
 [Email us](mailto:cameratraps@microsoft.com) for more information.

 ## Pretty picture

-Here's a "teaser" image of what detector output looks like:
+Here's a &ldquo;teaser&rdquo; image of what detector output looks like:

 ![alt text](images/detector_example.jpg "Red bounding box on fox")